Jake Etheridge

 Causes feed an event; consequences fan out.
 Controls clamp both sides.
 Every node carries a score.

-Wizard vs. Canvas, and the third option I pushed for
+Wizard vs. Canvas, and the binary option trap

 An early Wizard exploration of Scenario Planning, with a guided form for capturing threats step-by-step and an emerging bow tie at the bottom of the screen